lespicker/tachyons-one-page-scroll/content/products/fine-art-printing-2.md

 - How to select appropriate papers for images
 - How to judge prints
 - Print display options
+-
-- What is included
+### What is included
 - Refreshments
-- Museum-quality photo papers
+- Museum-quality photo papers by Moab Paper
-- Use of professional and prosumer printers
+- Use of professional printers
 - Instruction from passionate photographers/print-makers
 - Individualized hands-on practice